OneWinged-Eagle/pokedex/README.md

 ```bash
 npm start
 ```
-Do note that `npm start` just run the `ng serve` command, so you can interchangeably use `npm start` or `ng serve`, as you prefer.
+Do note that `npm start` just run the `ng serve` command, so you can interchangeably use `npm start` or `ng serve`, as you like.
 Second note: the default port is 4200, be sure that no application currently runs with this port, or kill it!

-Once the server launched, just go to [localhost:4200](http://localhost:4200) and voilà!
+Once the server is launched, just go to [localhost:4200](http://localhost:4200) and voilà!

+Oh, and if you like to run some tests, the command is simply `npm test`, but right now I can't seem to get it working...
+If you know how to, please do tell me!